amouro/drupalden_iwakuni_2023/section-1.md

 </ol>

 <!--
-The website project can be divided into 3 major phases.
+The website project was divided into 3 main phases:

-We conducted a full user research in Dec 2020.
+We conducted a comprehensive user research with a vendor in December 2020 to gain better understanding of the stakeholders, both internal and external users.
-It gave us a better insight from the stackholders, internal and external users.
+The study helped us identify how users perceive us, and how we can improve the website's information architecture.

-Through the study, we know how the user percive us, and how we can improve the information architecture.
+In the second phase,

-The second phase, we started to hired another vendor to migrate content and build the new site in Drupal 9.
+we hired another vendor to migrate the content and build the new website using Drupal 9.

-After the vendor finished the development, our web team take over the content.
+After the vendor completed the development, our web team took over the content.
-We started to convert and recreate content, and then train the content owner to use the new site.
+We converted and recreated the content and trained the content owners on how to use the new website.

-Meanwhile our developer and I continue update and resolve additional issues.
+Our developer and I also worked on updating and resolving any additional issues.

 <b>Next slide >>>>></b>
 -->